Microlocal Morse theory of wrapped Fukaya categories

 To see that perfect stalks is equivalent to perfect microstalks along $\Lambda$ for objects of $\Sh_\Lambda(T^*\RR^{n+1})_0$, argue as follows.
 Suppose microstalks are perfect.
-Stalks are computed by $\Hom(\ZZ_{B_\epsilon(x)},\F)$ for some sufficiently small $\epsilon>0$ (in terms of $\Lambda$), since changing $\epsilon$ is non-characteristic by Whitney's condition B for the image of $\Lambda$.
+Stalks are computed by $\Hom(\ZZ_{B_\epsilon(x)},\F)$ for some sufficiently small $\epsilon>0$ (in terms of $\Lambda$), since changing $\epsilon$ is non-characteristic by Whitney's condition (b) for a subanalytic Whitney stratification $\SSS$ whose conormal contains $\Lambda$.
 Now moving $B_\epsilon(x)$ generically to infinity picks up some number of microstalks when its conormal passes through $\Lambda$ (transversally), and eventually gives zero since the stalk of $\F$ near infinity vanishes.
 Thus perfect microstalks implies perfect stalks.
-To see that perfect stalks implies perfect microstalks, recall that $\Sh_\Lambda(T^*\RR^{n+1})$ is a full subcategory of $\Sh_\SSS(T^*\RR^{n+1})$ for a triangulation $\SSS$ whose conormal contains $\Lambda$.
-Perfect stalk and compact support objects of $\Sh_\SSS(T^*\RR^{n+1})$ are generated by $\ZZ_{\star(s)}$, which all have perfect microstalks. \end{proof}
+Perfect stalks implies perfect microstalks was proven in Corollary \ref{propersheaves}. \end{proof}

-Let us comment on the relation of the above result to the `augmentations are sheaves' statement in \cite{shende-treumann-zaslow, nrssz}.
+Let us comment on the relation of the above result to the `augmentations are sheaves' statement in \cite{shende-treumann-zaslow, nrssz} (and later developments such as \cite{rutherford-sullivan, an-bae-su}).
 There is an evident similarity: both relate augmentations of an algebra associated to a Legendrian to categories of sheaves microsupported in that Legendrian.
 But they are not exactly the same: the algebra $\A_\Lambda$ is not by definition the Chekanov--Eliashberg dga, and moreover in \cite{nrssz} the category of augmentations is defined by a somewhat complicated procedure, not just as proper modules over a dga.
 Also in \cite{nrssz}, the authors restrict attention to augmentations, i.e.\ $1$-dimensional representations of the dga, whereas the above result concerns the entire representation category (the underlying $\ZZ$-module of the representation being the microstalk), specializing to a comparison of rank $k$ representations with rank $k$ microstalk sheaves for every $k$.